OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

--- Raise error if either schema name or table name is supplied but not both them supplied --IF ((@SCHEMA_NAME IS NOT NULL AND @TABLE_NAME IS NULL) OR (@TABLE_NAME IS NULL AND @SCHEMA_NAME IS NOT NULL)) --     RAISEERROR('User need toosupply either both Schema Name and Table Name or none of them')
+-- Raise error if either schema name or table name is supplied but not both them supplied --IF ((@SCHEMA_NAME IS NOT NULL AND @TABLE_NAME IS NULL) OR (@TABLE_NAME IS NULL AND @SCHEMA_NAME IS NOT NULL)) --     RAISEERROR('User need to supply either both Schema Name and Table Name or none of them')

 -- Dropping temp table if exists.
 IF OBJECT_ID('tempdb..#ref') IS NOT NULL